Drains into the Lower Hollyford.

 Donne Valley to Lake Turner via the Taoka Ice Fall

-Follow the Grave-Talbot Track for 45min ‘til it turns south up the Esperance Valley.
+Follow the Grave-Talbot Track for 45 minutes until it turns south up the Esperance Valley.
 Cross the river then head into dense bush up the Donne Valley.
 The bush thins out to tussock towards the head of the cirque.
-The Taoka Icefall cuts across the lower face of Karetai; ascend this to Patuki Col, the ice field may be extremely broken late in the season.
+The Taoka Icefall cuts across the lower face of Karetai; ascend this to Patuki Col. The icefall may be extremely broken late in the season.

 Cleft Creek to Lake Turner